Now Reading

 What developments have there been with collars?
 The main one that I can identify is the invention of the safety collar, or clip, for cats.
 This allows the clasp of the collar to snap open easily when pressure is placed on it, thus allowing a cat to escape the potential death trap of a noose in the event of them getting caught by its collar, or avoiding nasty injuries in the event of getting a leg stuck through the collar.
 I have seen the clinical results of both scenarios and firmly believe that safety collars save lives.

-Some of the developments seen in human wearable technology are being translated into pet offerings.
+Some developments in human wearable technology are being translated into pet offerings.
 Many, however, exist as attachments to existing collars as opposed to fundamental redesigns of the collar itself.
 The first is the pet fitness and activity tracker.
 Companies such as San Francisco start-up Whistle have created a ‘Fit-Bit for pets’ with their device, enabling owners to track and share the activity levels of their pets.
 All good fun and actually potentially very useful as a way of helping to educate pet owners about maintaining their pets at a healthy weight and condition.

 The other key area of development in the pet wearables sector is the GPS tracker, a very attractive proposition for any pet owner who wants to know where their pet is hanging out, or, most importantly, to relocate a lost pet.
 Again, most of the products in this sphere are collar